-The Vermont Farm Bureau is a grassroots organization with policies and priorities set at the County level by individual farmer members in a democratic process that dates back to our beginning.
-Farm Bureau began as an arm of the Chamber of Commerce in Broome County, New York in 1911.
-The idea quickly spread to several other Counties in the Northeast including Windsor County, Vermont, and the County Farm Bureau was born.
-Beginning with a handful of County Farm Bureaus, Vermont Farm Bureau was established in 1915.
-By late 1917, the Farm Bureau movement had spread across the Country and gave rise to the idea of an American Farm Bureau Federation, all the while respecting the original grass roots structure that gave the individual farmer delegate at the County level control over the issues and solutions generated for the good of American agriculture.
-Vermont Farm Bureau is the state's largest non-profit trade association of agricultural producers.
+Farm Bureau began, in 1911, as an extension of the New York Chamber of Commerce in Broome County.
+The idea quickly spread throughout the Northeast.
+Vermont was no exception.
+It was in 1915, with a handful of county bureaus that Vermont Farm Bureau was born.
+By late 1917, the Farm Bureau movement had spread across the country and gave rise to the idea of an American Farm Bureau Federation.
+The original grass roots structure that gave the individual farmer delegate, at the county level, control over the issues and solutions generated for the good of American agriculture was and continues to be respected.

 Our mission is to serve and advance Vermont agriculture.